The next book in Star Wars saga has been released.

 TV Guide: What about your Star Wars live-action series for TV?

 Lucas: Yes, I’m working on that.
 We’re just going to start writing it in about a month from now, start doing scripts for it.

 TV Guide: And where will that live in the Star Wars continuum relative to Clone Wars and relative to the films?

 Lucas: Well, Clone Wars has got all the characters in it — Yoda and Anakin and Obi Wan and the Emperor and all that — so it’s basically the movie.
 The live-action [series] is not the movie.
 It’s the Star Wars universe, but it’s characters from the saga who were [previously] minor, and it follows their stories.
 It’s set between [movie episodes] III and IV, when the Empire has taken over.
 It’s like Episode IV in that the Emperor and Darth Vader are heard about — people talk about them — but you never see them because it doesn’t take place where they actually are.
 There are storm troopers and all that, but there are no Jedis.
 It’s different, but I think it’s very exciting because I get to explore a part of that universe that I haven’t been able to explore.
 Once you have a saga, it’s got a lot of requirements because it’s about a particular [thing] — in this case, Darth Vader — and so it’s his story from the time he’s 10 to the time he died.
 You really can’t go off that track because that’s the story.
 Whereas now, I can make a left turn on 10th Street and go down there and see what’s going on.

 Click on the link below to read the entire interview:

 The Patriot DS 1 Sheet Movie Poster - Style A. Mint condition, double-sided, regular version, rolled.
 This is an original movie poster and not a reprint.
-Original 1 Sheet that has printing on both the front and the back of the poster (printing on ...
+Original 1 Sheet that has printing on both the...